MOSH-Insa-Toulouse/2024-2025-4GP-Racheleifrg-Krndnd/README.md

 The first step is to create the electrical amplifier circuit and the footprint of the PCB on KiCad.
 Our complete KiCad project and all the libraries used can be found in the KiCad folder.

-The second step is to order or fabricate the PCB and install it on an Arduino UNO support.
+The second step is to order or fabricate the PCB and mount it on an Arduino UNO board.

-By using similar features to our graphite-based sensor (Figure 3), and our Arduino code (available in the Arduino code folder), it is possible to measure a resistance for a given deformation.
+By using similar features as our graphite-based sensor (Figure 3), and our Arduino code (available in the Arduino code folder), it is possible to measure a resistance for a given deformation.

 ![Imagen3](pictures/sensor_main_features.png)